 No front page content has been created yet.

-The following Resident Fellows will join the Institute for the spring semester and lead weekly study groups on a range of topics:
+The following Resident Fellows will join the Institute for the fall semester:

 - Kristen Soltis Anderson, Republican strategist and co-founder of Echelon Insights, an opinion research firm; columnist at The Daily Beast; former vice president, the Winston Group, a GOP polling firm

 - Frank Fahrenkopf, co-chairman, Commission on Presidential Debates; former president and CEO, American Gaming Association; chairman, Republican National Committee (1983-89)

 - Christine Gregoire, governor of Washington (2005-13); attorney general of Washington (1992-2005); director, Washington State Department of Ecology (1988-92)

 - Anton J. Gunn, founder & president of 937 Strategy Group, LLC, a healthcare strategy consulting firm; former director of external affairs, U.S. Department of Health & Human Services (HHS); member, South Carolina House of Representatives (2009-11)